josephHelfenbein/pairgrid/README.md

    pnpm install
    ```

 3. Create a Hasura account at [https://hasura.io/](https://hasura.io/) and start a project on the legacy Hasura dashboard.
 Get the API keys `HASURA_GRAPHQL_URL, HASURA_GRAPHQL_ADMIN_SECRET` and put them in the environment variables.
-Additionally, create tables "users", "friends", and "messages" with the same columns found in the [Go serverless endpoints](https://github.com/josephHelfenbein/pairgrid/tree/main/api).
+Additionally, create tables "users", "friends", "notifications", and "messages" with the same columns found in the [Go serverless endpoints](https://github.com/josephHelfenbein/pairgrid/tree/main/api).
 Create an empty table called 'similarity_result' with the columns:
     ```
     id- text, primary key, unique
     name- text